 Finally, I want to talk about a song which we are deliberately turning into a hash: the "Jealousy Duet" from Threepenny Opera is comic to begin with—a parody of opera buffa that also sneaks in a tiny bit of rapid tango—and the idea of me singing a part originally written for a mezzo soprano adds another layer of buffa.
 I've written what is definitely an adaptation rather than a translation, with almost no lines preserved from the original and even some (I hope sufficiently Weillian) musical interpolations—extra lyrics that break character, lines repeated to accommodate these extra lyrics, while modulating up a tone to avoid monotony, and swapping certain musical lines from my Lucy to Juliana's Polly because I hadn't a hope in hell of singing them, even if transposed down an octave and even if going for comic effect.
-Our retooled "Jealousy Duet" is definitely not yet ready for prime time, and once it is we will save it for our big shows starting in February: we have to give you something to anticipate!
+Our retooled "Jealousy Duet" is definitely not yet ready for prime time, and once it is we will save it for our live shows: we have to give you something to anticipate!

 Weill's mentor Ferruccio Busoni (see earlier blog entry) once wrote that, "Notation is to [the composer's] improvisation as the portrait is to the living model.
 It is for the interpreter to resolve the rigidity of the signs into the primitive emotion" (italics Busoni's).
 Rather than rely on any formula, we are bringing a wide variety of approaches to the relationship between a performance and a written musical work.
 We hope you will enjoy the results!